 On to lunch or dinner, oily fish such as salmon, herring or mackerel offers you the benefits of omega-3 oils.
 Work done at Michigan State University suggests that the DHA in fish oil may enhance the activity of B-cells (specialised white blood cells) in your immune system.
 So consider a smoked salmon sandwich for lunch, or for a hot meal, have a salmon steak with which you could include sweet potato and carrots; these are rich in beta-carotene which the body converts to vitamin A and which performs a wide range of functions in the immune system.
 The salmon is also providing you with vitamin D, which like vitamin A, enables an array of immune system processes.
 Your breakfast milk and yoghurt will have contained vitamin D too.

 If you are looking for a light evening meal, try a mushroom omelette: the eggs and mushrooms offer more vitamin D, whilst the protein contains the essential amino acid building blocks for our immune system cells.
-The mushrooms additionally offer further immune support.
+(You can significantly enhance the vitamin D content of your mushrooms by leaving them gills upwards in sunshine for an hour after buying them.)
+There are other ingredients in mushrooms which further support immune function.
 If it’s to your taste, add some garlic: a study published in 2014 suggested that people who took garlic supplements over a three month period, had fewer colds than those who took a placebo.

 Secondly, following diet, try to get sufficient sleep, avoid overwork, and keep stress levels down.